Bennie Fowler: College career

-After graduating from high school, Fowler attended Michigan State where he majored in economics.
+After graduating from high school, Fowler attended Michigan State.

 As a freshman in 2009, Fowler redshirted with a stress fracture in his foot.
 As a redshirt freshman, in 2010, he appeared in all 13 games and finished sixth on the team with 573 all-purpose yards.
 He recorded 14 receptions for 175 yards, and carried the ball seven times for 62 yards.
 He also returned 15 kickoffs for 336 yards.
 His return yards ranked second on the team behind Keshawn Martin.
 Fowler also recorded a career best 161 all-purpose yards against No. 15 Alabama in the 2011 Capital One Bowl.
 As a redshirt sophomore in 2011, he appeared in just five games due to a foot injury.
 He recorded two receptions for 20 yards and one carry for six yards.
 As a redshirt junior in 2012, he led the team with 524 receiving yards and four touchdowns and ranked second with 41 receptions.
 He also tied for the lead the team with seven receptions of 20-plus yards.
 As a redshirt senior in 2013, he again led the team in receiving yards, with 622 yards, and touchdowns, with six.
 He also ranked third on the team with 36 receptions.
 He finished second on the team with 10 receptions for 20-plus yards.
 Fowler's six touchdowns ranked sixth in the Big Ten in 2013.